SourdoughCollective/chartwolf/README.md

 ## The Name

-It creates flowcharts.
-"Wolf" is "flow" backwards.
+It creates flowcharts and "wolf" is "flow" backwards.

 ## Dependencies

-ruby
+- ruby
-graphviz
+- graphviz

 ## Purpose